 Nigel Roby - Director

-Nigel has been a member of WVSS since its launch and is now a member of a number of community energy coops such as the Highland Energy’s Kinlochbervie hydro scheme, Edinburgh Solar, and the Schools Energy Cooperative.
+Nigel has been a member of Wey Valley Solar since its launch and a director since May 2021.
+He is also a member of a number of community energy coops such as the Highland Energy’s Kinlochbervie hydro scheme, Edinburgh Solar, and the Schools Energy Cooperative.
+Over the last two years, he has been active in trying to bring more schools and other third sector organisations into Wey Valley’s community energy approach.
 He worked in publishing for nearly 40 years latterly owning and running The Bookseller – a magazine, online and events company for the book trade – till its sale in 2020.
-He is currently a judge for the Wainwright Prize for writing on global conservation.

 Mariana Spater – Director

-Andrew has recently retired from a career in investment management and is currently studying for a Master’s degree in Global Energy and Climate Policy at SOAS, London University.
+Andrew has recently retired from a career in investment management and has just completed a Master’s degree in Global Energy and Climate Policy at SOAS, London University.
 He has also worked for several years in management consultancy specialising in information systems.
 Andrew has been a member of Wey Valley Solar since its inception.
-He is keen to volunteer to help the continuing development of the Co-op.
+He is keen to volunteer to help the continuing development of the Co-op